Secure Development with Python Plugin

 To use the plugin in a Google Colab notebook or a Databricks notebook, follow the steps below:

-- Create a new Manifest API Token for MAIS.
+Create a new Manifest API Token for MAIS.
+This links the notebook to your Manifest account for policy enforcement and model tracking.

 -